liferay/liferay-docs/develop/new-articles/application-development/03-creating-a-portlet-application.markdown

 First, notice that your portlet class extends `GenericPortlet`. `GenericPortlet` is an abstract class provided by the `portlet-api.jar` that you added as an Ivy dependency.
-You're implementing overriding the dummy `doView` method of `GenericPortlet` to make your portlet display some text so that you can confirm that it's working.
+You're overriding the dummy `doView` method of `GenericPortlet` to make your portlet display some text so that you can confirm that it's working.

 Next, notice the `@Component` annotation on your portlet class.
 This annotation marks your portlet class as a